-West Nile virus (WNV) is spread by mosquitoes in many countries.
+West Nile virus (WNV) is spread by mosquitoes in many countries (but not in the UK).
 There are usually no symptoms and it gets better without treatment.

 West Nile virus rarely affects UK travellers